Joan Azrack: Federal judicial service

-United States magistrate judge service

-From 1990 to 2014 she served as a United States magistrate judge in the Eastern District and as Chief United States Magistrate Judge from 2000 to 2005.
+From 1990 to 2014 she served as a United States magistrate judge in the Eastern District and as chief United States magistrate judge from 2000 to 2005.

-District court service

-On September 18, 2014, President Barack Obama nominated Azrack to serve as a United States District Judge of the United States District Court for the Eastern District of New York, to the seat vacated by Judge Joanna Seybert, who assumed senior status on January 13, 2014.
+On September 18, 2014, President Barack Obama nominated Azrack to serve as a United States district judge of the United States District Court for the Eastern District of New York, to the seat vacated by Judge Joanna Seybert, who assumed senior status on January 13, 2014.
 She received a hearing before the United States Senate Committee on the Judiciary on November 13, 2014.
 On December 11, 2014, her nomination was reported out of committee by voice vote.
 On Saturday, December 13, 2014 Senate Majority Leader Harry Reid filed a motion to invoke cloture on the nomination.
 On December 16, 2014, Reid withdrew his cloture motion on Azrack's nomination, and the Senate proceeded to vote to confirm Azrack in a voice vote.
 She received her federal judicial commission on December 19, 2014.
+She assumed senior status on December 19, 2024.